phase2/docker-redis/README.md

 * `REDIS_BIND`: [`127.0.0.1 10.0.0.1`] Space-separated list of IPs to bind to.
   If this variable is not specified it will bind on all interfaces.

+* `REDIS_PROTECTED`: `no`  By default redis starts up in protected mode (yes) and this allows you to turn protected mode off by default.
+Possible values are 'yes' or 'no'

 ## Security Reports

 Please email outrigger@phase2technology.com with security concerns.